Affordable Care Act Issues Physicians Need to Know

 - Practices should be proactive and verify with insurers whether or not they are included in their marketplace-based insurance networks.

-To help promote continuity of care, on December 12, 2013 the federal government released an interim final rule encouraging health plans to consider certain out-of-network providers as in-network if they were listed as such in the provider directory available to patients at the time of enrollment.
+To help promote continuity of care, on December 17, 2013 the federal government published an interim final rule encouraging health plans to consider certain out-of-network providers as in-network if they were listed as such in the provider directory available to patients at the time of enrollment.
 The rule also urges insurers to consider providers as in-network for the duration of an acute care treatment that was initiated in the previous year.
 Finally, the rule encourages plans to refill patients’ existing prescriptions, even if they’re not on the plan’s formulary, for the month of January.
+The 2015 notice to federally-run marketplace insurers again encourages coverage of a fill of non-formulary drugs and transitional access to out-of-network providers during acute care episodes for new enrollees.
 Some states require plans (often managed care plans) to temporarily continue care provided by a health care provider that does not participate in the plan’s network.
 A list of relevant state laws can be accessed here.

 ACP has issued recommendations on how to improve provider networks.
 The College’s work on this and other ACA policy matters can be found here.

 If a Marketplace-based health plan denies to pay a patient’s claim for a service they’ve already received, the patient can request an internal review with the health plan, but must do so within 6 months of receiving notice that the claim was denied.
 If the patient disagrees with the health plan’s internal review decision, they can have the claim reviewed by an independent third party.
 An expedited external review may be granted depending on the immediacy of the patient’s medical need.
 A representative – such as a physician or other health care professional – may be appointed by the patient to act on their behalf during the external review process.
 Health insurers are required to abide by the decision of the external reviewer.
 More information on this process can be found here and here.